 Every July, a special event leads to a grand celebration.
 The Medieval Festival of Monteriggioni is one of the most respected medieval festivals in the region.

-The city goes back to the Middle Ages; the streets fill up with artisans, cavaliers.
+The city goes back to the Middle Ages; the streets fill up with artisans and cavaliers.
 People dress up in period costumes, creating an authentic and enchanting atmosphere.
 Live performances, dancing, music, theatre, children’s entertainment, duels, acrobats, and storytellers succeed in recreating what life in a village was like then.

 You can find more information by clicking the link.
 Monteriggioni Festival